robotology/whole-body-controllers/doc/How-to-setup-iCub-for-wbc-experiments.md

 For IMU calibration, the robot has to be on the pole, in home position (i.e. all joints to 0).
 Actually, we calibrate the neck `pitch` and `roll` such that the IMU `linear accelerations` readings are, as expected, [0 0 9.81] along the [x, y, z] axis of an inertial reference frame with the `z` axis pointing against the gravity.

 You need to receive the acceleration values of the head to be able to calibrate it: you may launch (or create) a program which reads the IMU acceleration data.
-Just for that, this repository provides the Simulink model [debug_BoschIMU.mdl](https://github.com/robotology/whole-body-controllers/blob/master/utilities/debug_BoschIMU.mdl).

 In `yarpmotorgui`, switch to the tab associated to the head.
 Then, click the `idle` button for the joints to calibrate: `neck_pitch` and `neck_roll`, allowing you to move them freely.
 Then, move the head joints until signals are near their desired values.
 Note the encoder values and proceed as before.